endElder/endElder.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Thanks for spending some time on my page
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Midi Wang.
+An ordinary one in 8,000,000,000.
+Some charactstics of me:

+- I don't typically eat a lot, but when I will get stressed or hungry, I will.
-- I rock a great mustache
+- When I get frustrated, I will sleep a lot.
-- I'm extremely loyal to my family

-What else do you need?
+What something do you need?

+Nothing :o

 ### My story